“Insufficient” or “Inconclusive” Objections

 It would be a rather uncharitable reading of Aquinas or Paley, for example, to suppose that their arguments were intended to claim that the referent “God” contains only the sense of a Prime Mover or a Cosmic Watchmaker.
 Such intellectual laziness is all the more inexcusable when one reads Thomas’s five ways.
 Even if we restrict each of the five arguments to concluding in a single divine attribute, we have before our eyes, without having to turn our page, five divine attributes.
 This ought to prompt some reflection that, perhaps, adding premises might also imply an addition of conclusions.

 In the Puritan Richard Baxter’s Reasons of the Christian Religion, he infers no less than eighteen divine attributes from the works of God in creation.
 To be specific, this was a single argument, each attribute following others already proven.7 I invite my reader to get a hold of Baxter’s work, and, if it is less offensive to receive this from the Reformed tradition instead of from Aquinas, the classical apologist will have done his work.
 A contemporary example of the same for the present reader may be found in Edward Feser’s Five Proofs for the Existence of God.
-Every single argument examined by Feser is drawn out with a many premises, and, unsurprisingly from what we have seen, many conclusions—an increasingly fuller picture of what must be true about God.
+Every single argument examined by Feser is drawn out with many premises, and, unsurprisingly from what we have seen, many conclusions—an increasingly fuller picture of what must be true about God.

 Moreover, the great works on theology proper are teeming with this very sort of reasoning.
 Richard Muller’s assessment about typical late seventeenth century theology proper sections is that, “there is no obvious movement here into metaphysics strictly so called or into natural theology.
 The rational argument remains within the framework of the biblical language.”8 Joel Beeke and Mark Jones trace the same lines in saying, “the attributes of God are closely related to the question of God’s being, for if the attributes are God’s perfections then we are able to deduce from them what sort of being God is.”9